Victor Emmanuel III: World War I

 When the First World War began, Italy at first remained neutral, despite being part of the Triple Alliance (albeit it was signed on defensive terms and Italy objected that the Sarajevo assassination did not qualify as aggression).
-However, in April 1915, Italy signed the secret Treaty of London committing itself to enter the war on the side of the Triple Entente.
-Most of the politicians opposed the war, however, and the Italian Chamber of Deputies forced Prime Minister Antonio Salandra to resign.
+In April 1915, Italy signed the secret Treaty of London committing itself to enter the war on the side of the Triple Entente.
+Most of the politicians opposed the war, and Italy's Chamber of Deputies forced Prime Minister Antonio Salandra to resign.
 At this juncture, Victor Emmanuel declined Salandra's resignation and personally made the decision for Italy to enter the war.
-He was well within his rights to do so under the Statuto, which stipulated that ultimate authority for declaring war rested with the crown.
+The king possessed the right to do so under the Statuto, which stipulated that ultimate authority for declaring war rested with the crown.

 Demonstrations in favour of the war were staged in Rome, with 200,000 gathering on 16 May 1915, in the Piazza del Popolo.
-However, the corrupt and disorganised war effort, the stunning loss of life suffered by the Royal Italian Army, especially at the great defeat of Caporetto, and the post–World War I recession turned the King against what he perceived as an inefficient political bourgeoisie.
-Nevertheless, the King visited the various areas of northern Italy suffering repeated strikes and mortar hits from elements of the fighting there, and demonstrated considerable courage and concern in personally visiting many people, while his wife, the queen, took turns with nurses in caring for Italy's wounded.
+The war effort was widely considered corrupt and disorganized, while the unexpected loss of life suffered by the Royal Italian Army, especially at the great defeat of Caporetto, and the post–World War I recession turned the King against what he perceived as an inefficient political bourgeoisie.
+Nevertheless, the King visited the various areas of Northern Italy suffering repeated strikes and mortar hits from elements of the fighting there, and demonstrated considerable courage and concern in personally visiting many people, while his wife, the queen, took turns with nurses in caring for Italy's wounded.
 It was at this time, the period of World War I, that the King enjoyed the genuine affection of the majority of his people.
-Still, during the war he received about 400 threatening letters from people of every social background, mostly working class.
+Still, during the war he received about 400 threatening letters from people of every social background, mostly members of the working class.
 On 8 November 1917, he met with the prime ministers of Britain (Lloyd George) and France (Paul Painlevé) at the Peschiera conference, where he defended Italy's strategic decisions.